-In his tenure as Executive Director, Ian has developed the Watershed Association’s programs, expanded its capabilities and fostered development of the watershed approach in Massachusetts.
+As Executive Director, Ian has developed the Watershed Association’s programs, expanded its capabilities and fostered development of the watershed approach in MA.
 Ian has served as Executive Director since 1993.
 Ian currently serves as Board President for the Massachusetts Rivers Alliance and was formerly a Board Member of the Massachusetts Watershed Coalition.
 He has a BA in Environmental Conservation from the University of New Hampshire.

 Reach Ian at email@example.com or 781-575-0354 x 305